mereacre/radius-monitor/README.md

 ## Documentation

 ### ```startServer```
 The radius-monitor package exposes only the function ```startServer``` to read/write RADIUS messages from/to clients.
 The function accepts three arguments: a dictionary with callback functions, the password that a client uses to connect to the server and the port number to listen for client messages.
 The default value for the port is ```1812``` as per ([RFC2865](https://tools.ietf.org/html/rfc2865)).
 The function ```startServer``` opens a UDP server on the default port ```1812``` if not specified.
+The function returns the instance of the UDP server.

 Below is an example of calling the ```startServer``` function with password ```password``` and port ```1812```: